maxkamjon1602/lessons/README.md

   🌟 Built with ❤️ and Three.js · UZ · <strong>Learn · Try · @maxkamjon.abdumannobov</strong>
 </p>
 Copyright (c) 2025 UZ Learn Try.
 All rights reserved.

+## Trademark Notice

+**UZ LEARN TRY™** is the brand identity of this project.
+The name and materials are provided strictly for personal educational purposes.
+All rights reserved.